soarqin/DSP_Mods/UXAssist/README.md

 #### 一些提升用户体验的功能和补丁

 ## Changlog
+* 1.0.14
+  + Fix crash in `Re-initialize planet` again
+  + `Off-grid building and stepped rotation`: Add Z coordinate to display, and adjust the precision to 4 decimal after point
 * 1.0.13
-  + `Off-grid building and stepped rotation`: show building coorinates(relative to grids) on building preview and building info panel now
+  + `Off-grid building and stepped rotation`: show building coordinates(relative to grids) on building preview and building info panel now
   + Increase maximum count of Metadata Instantiations to 20000 (from 2000)
   + Increase capacity of player order queue to 128 (from 16)
   + Fix issue caused by game updates